 No leggings or yoga pants are allowed.

 No excessively tight clothing.
-No leggings or yoga pants are allowed.
-Ladies, please wear a longer shirt when pants are tighter around the buttocks area.
+Please wear a longer shirt when pants are tighter around the buttocks area.

-Ladies, please wear shirts that allow for full chest coverage.
+Please wear shirts that allow for full chest coverage.
 This includes being mindful of shirts that still cover the chest area when you are bending over, and being mindful of whether or not our riders on top of horses can see down your shirt.

 If you think an outfit or specific clothing item is questionable, then we ask that you respectfully choose another item to wear.
 Hope Reins in Texas reserves the right to request a replacement item of clothing in accordance with our dress code, our desire for professionalism, and our attempts for the highest level of safety possible.